 ‘Childhood should be a journey, not a race’ Mission Statement.
 Taaleem's The Children's Garden.
 Dubai.

 Taaleem’s The Children’s Garden [TCG] offers for its children both a childhood and education.
-There are three nurseries.
-The first opened in the Green Community in 2005, this followed by the Jumeirah 2 pre-school in 2012.
+There are three pre-schools.
+The first opened in the Green Community in 2005, this followed by the Jumeirah 2 pre-school in 2009.
 The latest, The Children’s Garden, opened in Al Barsha 2 in 2012.